-The Long Shot
+The Revenge of the Normal Republicans

-Will Hurd thinks there are enough normal voters to deliver the Republican nomination.
-Can he find them?
+Will Hurd thinks there are enough normal voters to deliver him the 2024 Republican presidential nomination.
+But is he right?

 About the author: Tim Alberta is a staff writer at The Atlantic.